Content

 • Etc.

-Specifically: profit plus non-cash expenses - often also referred to as non-cash expenses - (write-downs of receivables as well as reserves) minus non-cash (non-cash) income (write-ups due to higher valuations, for example) = cash flow.
+Specifically: profit plus non-cash expenses - often also referred to as non-cash expenses - (depreciation and amortization, losses on receivables and reserves) minus non-cash income (write-ups due to higher valuations, for example) = cash flow.

-Indirect cash flow of a company - (example handicraft business)
+Indirect cash flow of a company - (example craft business)

 The indirect cash flow statement reads: